DependableSystemsLab/LLTFI/architecture.md

 ### 3.2 Fault Injector Plugin Registry (FaultInjectorManager)

-Software fault modes that need custom injection logic (e.g. inserting a sleep, returning a wrong value) register a `FaultInjector` subclass with the singleton `FaultInjectorManager`.
+Software fault modes that need custom injection logic register a `FaultInjector` subclass with the singleton `FaultInjectorManager`.
 The manager resolves the injector name from `fi_type` in the config file to the corresponding `injectFault()` implementation.

 The runtime injector registrations live in two tracked files:

 - `runtime_lib/CommonFaultInjectors.cpp` — the three hardware injectors
   (`bitflip`, `stuck_at_0`, `stuck_at_1`).
-- `runtime_lib/_FIDLSoftwareFaultInjectors.cpp` — an aggregator that
-  `#include`s the hand-written injector class definitions from `_SoftwareFaultInjectors.cpp` and then registers all 37 FIDL-named software injectors.
-This file is tracked in git (unlike the selector `.cpp` files in `llvm_passes/software_failures/`) and must be updated manually when a new FIDL fault mode is added.

 ### 3.3 Profiling Runtime (ProfilingLib.cpp)